grzegorzperkowski/sudoku/README.md

 # Sudoku — Phase 3

 A desktop Sudoku application made with HTML, CSS, and vanilla JavaScript.
 Open `index.html` directly in Chrome or another modern desktop browser.
-Everything runs offline: no dependencies, installation, build step, server, external resources, or network requests.
+Everything runs offline: no dependencies, required installation, build step, server, external resources, or network requests.
 Classic scripts work from `file://`.
+The HTTPS-hosted version is also an installable standalone PWA; installation remains optional.

-When the game is hosted over HTTPS (or `localhost` during development), its service worker uses a network-first strategy: it fetches a fresh same-origin app shell on every visit and caches successful responses.
-After one successful online load, later visits fall back to that cached shell when offline, when the network takes longer than three seconds, or when the server has a temporary failure.
-The `file://` version remains directly playable without a service worker.
+When the game is hosted over HTTPS (or `localhost` during development), its manifest supplies stable `/sudoku/` identity and install icons.
+The service worker precaches the complete app shell atomically.
+Navigations use network-first with a 1.8-second timeout; static assets use stale-while-revalidate.
+After one successful online load, later visits fall back to the cached shell when offline, slow, or temporarily unavailable.
+A waiting update shows an **Update available** banner and reloads only after the player chooses **Reload**.
+The `file://` version remains directly playable without relying on manifest installation or a service worker.

 ## Playing